 This is an interesting book, based mainly on the research for the PhD dissertation by Paul Van Heesvelde (VUB).

-I was commissioned to revisit the sites where once intense crowds were labouring to supply the needs of war and, then, to evacuate the wounded.
+I was commissioned to revisit the sites where once intense crowds were laboring to supply the needs of war and, then, to evacuate the wounded.

 So many hustle and bustle of incoming and leaving trains, howling steam whistles, nearby bombing and shouted orders!